xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

 permalink: katalon-studio/docs/testcloud-integration.html
 ---

+Katalon TestCloud is a cloud-based test execution environment where you can automate test scripts across the most common and updated browsers and/or operating systems (OS) and/or a combination of both.
+See: [TestCloud Overview](https://docs.katalon.com/katalon-testcloud/docs/testcloud-overview.html).

 This guide shows you how to configure TestCloud integration (Beta) in Katalon Studio (KS) and execute tests/view reports with TestCloud.

 > Requirements: